Step #1 Research

 Use the free search tool at the NAICS Association website to identify appropriate NAICS codes for your business.
 This is a very important part of the process since the NAICS code shows the size standard for each business type.
 A size standard is the largest that a concern can be and still qualify as a small business for Federal Government programs.
 This is used in every government solicitation and there is a portion of Federal contracting that is "set aside" for small businesses.
 Procurement officials can easily identify a company's area of specialization by their NAICs code.

 Clicking on "Professional Management and Development Training" will show additional descriptions of training which fall under the same code.
 It will also show whether the NAICS code has changed over the past several years.
-This is illustrated in the table below:

 Determining your Business Size using the NAICS Code